 An alternative to hiring freelancers would be bringing in a partner, full-time employee, or part-time contractor who can complement your skills and abilities.

 Your goal is to build a product or service that provides value to people.
-It does no good building a product that nobody wants.
+It does no good to build a product that nobody wants.
 One of the biggest luxuries you’re afforded by deciding to start a business and test the viability of your new company before leaving your day job is that you can take the time you need to get ample feedback.

 This is a crucial step in evaluating any side business because you have such a limited amount of free time to work with, that you don’t want to waste it on something without serious growth potential.
 It’s important that you seek unbiased, outside feedback to make sure you’re building something that’s actually marketable.